 I think with a little research and knowledge of what your using you can dye your hair safely without damamging it.
 There is a fair amount of upkeep, I do weekly deep conditioning, using only semi permanent and vegetable dyes, always use a heat protectant, and shampoo made for colored hair.posted about 4 years ago

 my hair hasn’t fallen out and i’ve dyed it 3 times in the past year. i like it – it’s a change as long as you don’t dye it way too often. my hair’s always been pretty dry so there was no real difference before/after.posted about 4 years ago

 I don’t think you should if you haven’t already.
-You hair looks pretty as it is.posted almost 2 years ago
+You hair looks pretty as it is.posted about 2 years ago

 I’ve never dyed my hair, but unless you intend to continuously re-dye your hair every couple months, I think it’ll be fine. the extent of damage depends on the dye; I think bleaching of any sort is far more damaging than just coloring.

-if you’re not sure, just take advantage of the ombre trend and dye your ends—if the process damages your hair, you can just trim it off.posted almost 2 years ago
+if you’re not sure, just take advantage of the ombre trend and dye your ends—if the process damages your hair, you can just trim it off.posted about 2 years ago